akgargo/ms-translator-api-client/README.md

 This package was created as response of a lack of official packages for consuming MS Translator API in NodeJS applications.<br/>It provides an easy way to consume their enpointsand its fully extensible by adding layers of abstraction for business logic.

-**This package is currently a beta version and only supports "detect", "translate" and "transliterate" endpoints of the Azure [Text Translation REST API](https://docs.microsoft.com/en-us/azure/cognitive-services/translator/reference/rest-api-guide)**
+**This package is currently a beta version and only supports "languages", "detect", "translate" and "transliterate" endpoints of the Azure [Text Translation REST API](https://docs.microsoft.com/en-us/azure/cognitive-services/translator/reference/rest-api-guide)**

 ## Installing / Getting Started